 Climate change is the result of the buildup of greenhouse gases in the atmosphere, primarily from the burning of fossil fuels for energy and other human activities.
 These gases, such as carbon dioxide and methane, warm and alter the global climate, which causes environmental changes to occur that can harm people's health and well-being.

 How does climate change affect human health?

-While climate change is a global process, it has very local impacts that can profoundly affect communities.
+Although climate change is a global process, its direct and indirect health effects are local and can profoundly affect communities.
 It can affect people's health and well-being in many ways, some of which are already occurring 3 , by:

 - Increasing the frequency and severity of heat waves, leading to more heat-related illnesses and deaths.